 Texas voters approve billions of dollars in new local debt each year.
 A growing group of critics argues that voters wouldn't be so agreeable if they were more clearly informed of the debt that's already owed in their name.

 Texas cities, counties and school districts are relying more on debt to maintain services in a fast-growing state.
-While critics argue communities need to work harder to live within their means, local officials say the issue is not that simple.
+While critics argue communities need to work harder to live within their means, conversations with local officials reveal a complex web of factors driving communities to borrow billions of dollars each year.

 Texas counties, cities and school districts have more than $100 billion in debt that's backed by a pledge of local property taxes.
+Across Texas over the last decade, the total amount of outstanding local debt has grown faster than the state's population.
 Use our Local Debt Explorer to find out how much tax-supported debt is held in your community.

-State leaders tout the so-called Texas miracle – the idea that the economy here is thriving thanks to their small-government approach.
-But not everyone benefits.
-Here are the stories of six Texans who've found little relief in the Texas miracle.
+State leaders often tout the so-called Texas miracle – the idea that the state’s economy is thriving thanks to their small-government approach.
+But with poor health coverage, low wages and limited academic success, not everyone benefits.
+Here are the stories of six Texans who have worked tirelessly, but found little relief in the Texas miracle.

 State leaders in business-friendly Texas have been reluctant to put new limits on any industry, and a lack of regulation is being acutely felt by the low-income borrowers to whom the payday and auto-title lending industry most often caters.